Asymmetric Methodological Restraint (AMR)

 Consider what consciousness-first frameworks offer:

 On consciousness itself.
 Rather than treating subjective experience as an inexplicable add-on to a fundamentally non-experiential world, these frameworks take experience as basic.
-The hard problem dissolves because there’s no gap to bridge—consciousness doesn’t need to emerge from non-consciousness because non-consciousness was never fundamental.
+The Hard Problem dissolves because there’s no gap to bridge — consciousness doesn’t need to emerge from non-consciousness because non-consciousness was never fundamental.

 On quantum mechanics.
 The measurement problem asks why observation seems to play a special role in quantum theory.
 Under analytic idealism for example, this role becomes intelligible: what we call “physical reality” is itself a representation within consciousness, and measurement is a particular kind of interaction between dissociated conscious perspectives.
 We’re not explaining how consciousness affects physics from outside; we’re recognizing that physics describes patterns within consciousness.

 On the unity of knowledge.
 First-person and third-person methods become complementary rather than competing.
-Phenomenology and physics investigate the same reality from different angles—the intrinsic nature of experience and its extrinsic appearance.
-The integration crisis—the gap between how we experience the world and how science describes it—finds resolution.
+Phenomenology and physics investigate the same reality from different angles — the intrinsic nature of experience and its extrinsic appearance.
+The integration crisis — the gap between how we experience the world and how science describes it — finds resolution.

 On anomalous phenomena.
 Terminal lucidity (cognitive clarity in dying patients with severely damaged brains), near-death experiences, and other phenomena that strain physicalist assumptions become intelligible rather than embarrassing.
 If the brain is not a generator of consciousness but more like a receiver, reduced brain function might correlate with expanded rather than diminished awareness under certain conditions.